 Ethane (C_2H_6) is a hydrocarbon primarily used as a feedstock for ethylene in plastics production, and its production and consumption has gradually increased in the United States [A73].
-Ethane liquefies at -89 °C (at atmospheric pressure).
-Ethane has also increasingly been used as a blending fuel with natural gas for grid power generation, due to its similar physical properties as shown in Table 14.
+Ethane has also increasingly been used as a blending fuel with natural gas for grid power generation, due to its similar physical properties as shown in Table 16.
 Ethane has a lower methane number, making it less resistant to engine knock.
 Engine knock is discussed more in the section on ICE Technology.
 Ethane also has a higher carbon content than methane (0.8 vs 0.75), making it less practical for reducing GHG emissions.